payini/MauiProgram/README.md

 ## Demo

-The following demo is a MAUI application where I will show you the new MAUIProgram.cs changes.
+The following demo is a MAUI application where I will dive in to the MAUIProgram.cs file, and show you why this is important, and what can you do with it.

+The first step, as usual, is to create our demo application.

 ### Create a MAUI Application